usmansbk/blog-draft/markdowns/redux.md

 };
 ```

 This will break our UI because it depends on `state.todos` being an Array object.
-We need to prevent this kind of dependency between state and view.
+We can say our UI is tightly coupled to our state.
+Tight coupling is a sign of bad code.

+We should always strive for loosely coupled code.
+Two things are loosely coupled, if they have very little knowledge of each other.